About SFSU Over the Years

 Campus Visitors and Speakers

-This collection includes student life and activities in the three main SFSU dormitories of the 1970’s.
-These included Mary Ward Hall, Merced Hall (later dedicated to Mary Park, a beloved custodian – the only building in the CSU named after a staff member), and the former Verducci Hall (which was removed after damage from the 1989 Loma...
+This collection includes student life in the three main dormitories of the 1970’s.
+These included Mary Ward Hall, Merced Hall (later dedicated to Mary Park, a beloved custodian – the only building in the CSU named after a staff member), and the former Verducci Hall (removed after damage from the 1989 earthquake).

 Students and Alumni